SCSE-Biomedical-Computing-Group/FYP-Gokul/README.md

-# FYP-Gokul
+# FYP-Gokul : Natural Scene Image Reconstruction from fMRI signals

 ## About
-This project explores the use of individualized brain masks for fMRI-to-image reconstruction, building on the MindAligner model.
-The standard MindAligner uses a population-level visual ROI mask (NSDGeneral) which is the same across all subjects.
-This project instead derives subject-specific masks using the ICSC algorithm on resting-state fMRI data, which identifies functional brain modules unique to each subject.
-Voxels are then selected from the visual modules based on R² responsiveness scores, producing individualized masks that better reflect each subject's brain organization.
-The goal is to evaluate whether individualized masks improve reconstruction quality over the population-level baseline.
+Standard fMRI-to-image reconstruction models rely on population-level ROI masks that apply the same spatial mask across all subjects, ignoring individual variability in brain functional organization.
+This project derives subject-specific masks using the ICSC algorithm on resting-state fMRI data to identify functional brain modules unique to each subject, with voxels selected based on R2 responsiveness scores from GLMsingle.
+A novel smart voxel reordering algorithm is also applied, aligning individualized voxels to match NSDGeneral positional structure using HCP-MMP1 functional correspondence and spatial proximity, enabling compatibility with MindAligner's frozen pretrained decoder.

+Experiments across 4 NSD subjects (1, 2, 5, 7) and 5 configurations showed that the
+individualized reordered masks achieved competitive reconstruction quality against the MindAligner baseline within a strict 1-hour training window, outperforming the MindBridge and MindAligner models on low-level and high-level metrics for some subjects.

 **ICSC Algorithm:** https://github.com/SCSE-Biomedical-Computing-Group/ICSC
 **MindAligner Model:** https://github.com/Da1yuqin/MindAligner